brettz9/webappfind/README.md

 ## To-dos

-1. Set executable permissions on `bin/native-app` (?) and have the OS-specific executable be identified and bundled automatically, and copied properly as binary
+1. Have the OS-specific executable of `bin/native-app` be identified and bundled automatically

 1. Overcome "Cannot find module 'regedit'" error when building on non-Windows